-Figure 3: Comparison of error decrease for the XOR experiment.
+Figure 4: Comparison of error decrease for the XOR experiment.

-Figure 4: Comparison of error decrease for the $sin(x) \cdot sin(y)$ experiment.
+Figure 5: Comparison of error decrease for the sin(x). sin(y) experiment.

-6 Conclusions
+5 Conclusions

 We have presented results concerning functional equivalence property for the case of Gaussian RBF networks and one hidden layer perceptron networks.
 Based on these we have proposed the canonical genetic algorithm for learning feed-forward neural networks.
-The proposed algorithm has been realized and tested for the case of RBF networks.
-It has been shown that for small/middle-size tasks the canonical GA is about twice faster in reaching the same error threshold.
+The proposed algorithm has been realized and tested for the case of RBF networks with Gaussian units and perceptron networks with logistic sigmoid.
+It has been shown that for small/middle-size tasks the canonical GA is about twice faster in reaching the same error treshold.
 Moreover, the canonical GA does not show any relevant increase in time for one iteration in comparison to standard GA.
 Thus, the twice better times hold also in real time.
-An interesting comparison would be against the standard learning algorithms of feed-forward networks, such as back propagation.
-This is one of the directions of our further work.